Need Help?

 Need professional advice for your consent to let with Aldermore Bank PLC?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder commencing forfeiture proceedings.
+If your property is leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could trigger the freeholder commencing forfeiture proceedings.